3ll3d00d/ezbeq/docs/win.md

 minidsp-rs is a utility, written by mrene on avsforum.com, which allows the system to communicate with the MiniDSP 2x4HD, without using the proprietary minidsp plugin.
 Pre-compiled binaries are available for most operating systems, and there is an available Windows executable.

 1\.
 Open a browser and go to [https://github.com/mrene/minidsp-rs/releases](https://github.com/mrene/minidsp-rs/releases).
 Download file minidsp.x86_64-pc-windows-msvc.zip, saving it in the Downloads folder of the currently logged in user (this should be the default).
+Please download v0.1 or greater.

 ![minidsp-rs site](./img/win01.png)